-- Do not include information subject to any legal restriction on its open distribution, whether classified, export control, or unclassified controlled nuclear information. - Do not include personally identifiable information, including social security numbers, birthdates, citizenship, marital status, or home addresses.
-Pay particular attention to the content of biographical sketches and curriculum vitae. - Do not include any letters of support. - Letters that are not letters of support (such as letters confirming access to sites, facilities, equipment, or data; or letters from cognizant contracting officers) are acceptable and may be on Federal letterhead. - Clearly mark all proprietary or trade-secret information.
+- Do not include information subject to any legal restriction on its open distribution, whether classified, export control, or unclassified controlled nuclear information. - Do not include sensitive and protected personally identifiable information, including social security numbers, birthdates, citizenship, marital status, or home addresses.
+Pay particular attention to the content of biographical sketches and curriculum vitae. - Do not include letters of support from Federal officials. - Do not include letters of support on Federal letterhead.
+Letters that are not letters of support (such as letters confirming access to sites, facilities, equipment, or data; or letters from cognizant contracting officers) may be on Federal letterhead. - Clearly mark all proprietary or trade-secret information.